DynamicalSystemsGroup/bdp-lib/README.md

 **For full documentation please use this bdp-lib site [here](https://blockscience.github.io/bdp-lib/)**

+## Why bdp-lib?

+- **Standardization**: The json schema provides a standardized way to define a block diagram
+- **Interoperability**: The protocol can be used to communicate through different clients that may enhance the base schema or use it as-is
+- **Open Source Software Implementations**: The bdp-lib has open source software implementations which handle a variety of use cases

 ## Functional Requirements

 1. The library provides a schema for defining out the elements of a basic block diagram.